Data Augmentation on Graphs: A Technical Survey: Evaluation Metrics and Design Guidelines

 \subsection{Common Metrics}

-Since graph data augmentation is an auxiliary technique, existing studies usually indirectly reflect the effectiveness of \gda~ by evaluating the performance of downstream tasks.
+Since \gda~ is an auxiliary technique, existing studies often measures its effectiveness by evaluating the performance improvements in downstream tasks achieved with its assistance.
 For classification tasks like node classification~\cite{MeTA-2021,NodeAug-2020} and graph classification~\cite{MEvolve-cikm,Ethident-2022}, it is common to use accuracy-based metrics such as \textbf{Accuracy}, \textbf{Precision}, \textbf{F1 score}, \textbf{Area Under Curve (AUC)} and \textbf{Average Precision (AP)} for reflecting the classification performance from different perspectives.
 For graph representation learning~\cite{InfoGraph-2020,GCA-2021,SUBG-CON,MVGRL-2020}, the learned embeddings will be fed into the downstream classifiers or clustering algorithms, and evaluated via accuracy-based metrics as mentioned above, or clustering-based metrics such as \textbf{Normalized Mutual Information (MNI)} and \textbf{Adjusted Rand Index (ARI)}.
-Additionally, several works apply \gda~ in pre-training task~\cite{GCC-2020} or recommender system~\cite{SGL-2021}, followed evaluation with ranking-based metrics like \textbf{HITS@$k$}.
+Additionally, several works apply \gda~ in pre-training task~\cite{GCC-2020} or recommendation~\cite{SGL-2021}, followed by evaluation with ranking-based metrics like \textbf{HITS@$k$}.